kilnfi/sdk-js/README.md

 - XTZ
 - More protocol to come, don't hesitate to contact us (support@kiln.fi)

+### ⚠️️WARNING:
+The transaction crafting and reporting are done on mainnet networks on OSMO / TIA / DYDX even in testnet mode.

 ## Installation

 You can install the JS SDK with npm: